crowdsecurity/hub/parsers/s01-parse/yanis-kouidri/envoy-logs.md

 ## Description

-This parser decodes [Envoy Gateway](https://gateway.envoyproxy.io/) logs formatted as JSON and encapsulated in CRI (standard for Kubernetes/containerd).
+This parser decodes [Envoy Gateway](https://gateway.envoyproxy.io/) logs in the default access log format and JSON (when encapsulated in CRI for Kubernetes/containerd).
 It extracts HTTP metadata and forwards the event to crowdsecurity/http-logs and other enrichment parsers.

 Then it can proceed by http scenarios like the ones in the Envoy collection.